garrynwong/ou-management/README.md

 <h3>Step 3: </h3>
 <p> We will join any client devices to the domain.
-We will need to log into the local admin account on the device </p>
+Then We will need to log into the local admin account on the device and access work domain </p>

 ![1](https://github.com/user-attachments/assets/42b21543-8c8a-4ac3-8687-97206f453d0f)